How to Draw a Rocket Ship in 5 Steps

 If you actually read this that’s cool!
 If you only looked at the pictures, that’s cool too.
 I appreciate your time either way.

-If you like space make sure you take a look at my other drawing tutorials like how to draw a planet, and how to draw an alien.
+If you like space make sure you take a look at my other drawing tutorials like how to draw a planet, how to draw a UFO, and how to draw an alien.

 And not only that….